onetep-devel/documentation/starting_with_onetep.rst

 ``mpirun -np 4 ./onetep_launcher input.dat >input.out 2>input.err``

-Here, ``mpirun`` is the name of the command for launching multiple processes, asks for four processes, ``onetep_launcher`` is the name of the script for launching onetep – it’s the script that will actually be run on four CPU cores, and each instance will start one onetep process for you – here we assume it’s in the current directory (``./``), ``input.dat`` is your onetep input file.
+Here, ``mpirun`` is the name of the command for launching multiple processes, ``-np 4`` asks for four processes, ``onetep_launcher`` is the name of the script for launching ONETEP – it’s the script that will actually be run on four CPU cores, and each instance will start one ONETEP process for you – here we assume it’s in the current directory (``./``), ``input.dat`` is your ONETEP input file.
 Output will be sent (“redirected”) to ``onetep.out``, and error messages (if any), will be redirected to ``input.err``.
 All four processes will be started on the same machine.